 Menstrual cycle: everything you need to know about the female cycle

-Whether it's to find out when your next periods will fall, to conceive a baby, or simply to understand yourself better, knowing how the menstrual cycle works is very interesting.
-So, we're giving you everything you need to know in this article.
+Whether it's to find out when your next period will fall, to conceive a baby, or simply to understand yourself better, knowing how the menstrual cycle works is very interesting.
+So we'll tell you everything you need to know in this article.

 What is the menstrual cycle?

-From puberty, to the onset of menarche periods and until menopause, women have a menstrual cycle lasting around 35 years.
+From puberty, to the onset of menstruation, to the menopause, women have a menstrual cycle lasting around 35 years.
 A woman's fertility takes the form of a cycle, divided into 4 phases.
-During these 4 phases, there are hormonal fluctuations, which have an impact on many aspects of a woman's life.
+During these 4 phases, there are hormonal fluctuations, which affect many aspects of a woman's life.

-What are the hormones of the menstrual cycle?
+What are the hormones involved in the menstrual cycle?

-As explained above, hormones and their fluctuations direct the different phases of the menstrual cycle.
+As explained above, hormones and their fluctuations govern the different phases of the menstrual cycle.

-Estrogens and progesterones are the main and most important hormones in the menstrual cycle.
+Estrogen and progesterone are the main and most important hormones in the menstrual cycle.
 Estrogens have a regulatory role.
-They are hormones produced by the follicles (located in the ovaries) and make the endometrium (the lining of the uterus) thicker and therefore ready to receive a fertilized egg.
+They are hormones produced by the follicles (located in the ovaries) and make the endometrium (the lining of the uterus) thicker, ready to receive a fertilized egg.
 Just before ovulation, estrogen levels rise.

 Progesterone is the second sex hormone.
 It is produced when the ovum has already been released, by the so-called "corpus luteum" (the remains of the follicle).
 This hormone is very useful in preserving the endometrium and allowing the implantation of a fertilized egg.
 Progesterone peaks on the 21st day of the menstrual cycle, one week after ovulation.